Nonprofit Leader Dan Perry to Offer Insights at MipTec European Health Care Innovation Conference

 MipTec is the leading European Event for Drug Discovery that brings together scientists from all disciplines of drug discovery within pharmaceutical and biotech companies, academic labs, and technology providers.
-For more information about the conference, go here.

 For more than 30 years, Perry has been recognized for his expertise on aging research and the issues of an aging global population.
 He is available for interviews.
 Please contact Noel Lloyd at 1.202.370.7852 or [email protected]